 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze the oral liquid.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine if you are also using dofetilide.
 Do not use this medicine for Pneumocystis jiroveci pneumonia (PCP) if you are also using leucovorin.

 - Some medicines can affect how this medicine works.
 Tell your doctor if you also use the following:

-- amantadine, cyclosporine, digoxin, indomethacin, memantine, methotrexate, phenytoin, pyrimethamine, or warfarin
+- Amantadine, cyclosporine, digoxin, indomethacin, memantine, methotrexate, phenytoin, procainamide, pyrimethamine, warfarin, zidovudine

 Warnings While Using This Medicine: